-1.1 Property Council New Zealand, Auckland Region ("Property Council") welcomes the opportunity to submit to Auckland Council on Government's new housing rules: What it means for Auckland.
+1.1 Property Council New Zealand, Auckland Region ("Property Council") welcomes the opportunity to submit to Auckland Council on Plan Change 78: Intensification.
 We have prepared a list of recommendations to influence better, fairer outcomes for all.
 Comments and recommendations are provided on issues relevant to Property Council's members.
+Property Council wishes to be heard in support of our submission at a hearing.